darkoverlordofdata/not-php/readme.md

 ## Quick Start

-  Port the php code to coffee-script. <br />
-  This will create the output file CodeIgniter.php.coffee: <br />
+  This will create the output file 'CodeIgniter.php.coffee'

     $ php2coffee CodeIgniter.php

 ## Next Steps

   Tweak the resulting code.
-Not-php helper functions are declared globaly, <br />
-  and so will act as a drop in replacement for many php api functions.
-You <br />
-  will have to update arguments for node style async calls, where appropriate.
+Not-php helper functions are declared globaly, and so will act as a drop in replacement for many php api functions.
+You will have to update arguments for node style async calls, where appropriate.

 Example: